openshift/openshift-extras/admin/yum-validator/README.md

 # check-sources

 This directory contains python libraries and tools for examining and repairing Yum repositories on a given system.
-In particular, `oo-admin-yum-validator` is designed to validate repository priorities and availability, with the goal of ensuring that OpenShift Enterprise (and later Origin) dependencies aren't overwritten by untested/unsupported versions of the same packages from other repositories.
+In particular, `oo-admin-yum-validator` is designed to validate repository priorities and availability, with the goal of ensuring that OpenShift dependencies aren't overwritten by untested/unsupported versions of the same packages from other repositories.

 ## Installation